AliakseiYafremau/mario_bros/docs/index.md

 ### Floor
 `Floor` names the individual platforms where plumbers can stand during the shift.
 It pairs fixed coordinates with whichever `Player` is stationed there so the game can reason about legal elevator stops and enforce that tasks happen from the correct level.
 Key attributes: `x`, `y` (platform position), and `player` (the plumber currently working that station).

+### DomainError
+`DomainError` is the custom exception raised when a game rule is violated (moving beyond available floors, picking a package illegally, etc.).
+Controllers swallow it so invalid inputs simply have no effect instead of crashing the loop.

 ### Truck
 `Truck` is the delivery target: a movable cargo bay that accepts completed packages and counts toward the win condition.
 When its hold reaches eight crates the round is done.